Asthma spacers aren’t just for children.

 - Tidal breathing – dispense one puff of medicine into the chamber and breathe normally, usually 4 times, in and out.

 We use the second method as it is easier for our child to manage.
-It can also be easier for someone experiencing shortness of breathe in an asthma attack.
+I actually use it too.
+It can also be easier for someone experiencing shortness of breath in an asthma attack.
 Ask your doctor which method you should be using.